ancwrd1/ipp.rs/ipputil/README.md

 This crate contains `ipputil` CLI application to perform common IPP operations such as getting printer attributes or printing a file.

-To install it run `cargo install ipp-util`.
+To install it run `cargo install ipputil`.
 For command line use usage run `ipputil --help`.

 ## License